jeffboody/libai/readme-nn.md

 Cyclical Learning Rate
 ----------------------

-The cyclical learning rate procedure claims that it's best to use a triangle learning rate policy where the learning rate varies between a bounds.
+The cyclical learning rate algorithm claims that it's best to use a triangle learning rate policy where the learning rate varies between a bounds.
 A key aspect of their claims is that a high learning rate might have a short term